balancer/balancer-api/README.md

 input and output token, finds you the best trade path across all Balancer pools.
 It is used by the Balancer frontend to calculate trades.

-You can POST the following JSON content to the endpoint to return smart order router information.
+You can POST the following JSON content to the endpoints `/sor` or `/order` to return smart order router information.

 ```js
 {